-To facilitate the management of DataWorks resources and improve user experience, DataWorks releases serverless resource groups.
-A serverless resource group can implement the core features of an exclusive resource group for scheduling, an exclusive resource group for Data Integration, and an exclusive resource group for DataService Studio at the same time.
-You can perform operations such as data synchronization, task scheduling and running, and API calling and management by using only one serverless resource group.
+To facilitate the management of DataWorks resources and improve user experience, DataWorks offers serverless resource groups.
+A serverless resource group can implement the core features of an exclusive resource group for scheduling, an exclusive resource group for Data Integration, and an exclusive resource group for DataService Studio simultaneously.
+You can perform operations such as data synchronization, task scheduling and running, and API calling and management using a single serverless resource group.

 Billing scenarios

-The resource fees of DataWorks consist of data computing fees and task scheduling fees.
+The resource fees of DataWorks include data computing fees and task scheduling fees.
+The details are as follows:

 Important

-For data computing fees, you are charged based on compute units (CUs).
-For task scheduling fees, you are charged based on the number of instances that are successfully run, excluding dry-run instances.
-The fees of a serverless resource group include only data computing fees regardless of whether you purchase a pay-as-you-go or subscription serverless resource group.
-You are charged task scheduling fees separately.
-For information about billing details of task scheduling, see the Appendix: Billing of task scheduling section in this topic.
+Data computing fees are charged based on compute units (CUs), whereas task scheduling fees are charged based on the number of successful instances (excluding dry-run instances).
+Currently, serverless resource groups support only data computing fees.
+Therefore, regardless of whether you use a pay-as-you-go serverless resource group or a subscription serverless resource group, task scheduling fees are charged separately.
+For more information about billing, see Appendix: Billing of task scheduling.

 Note